Let’s build a financial system for working people, white, Black, and brown, not big Wall Street banks.

 We train activists, cultivate champions, and push for policy change to restore the financial sector to its rightful place – in service of the real economy and white, Black, and brown working people.

-The Take On Wall Street campaign was founded in spring of 2016 out of a broad consensus among community organizations, labor unions, consumer activists, and faith groups that we needed to go on the offensive and build a financial system that works for most Americans, not against them.
-Take on Wall Street is a campaign supported by a coalition of over 50 national organizations — including community-based organizations, labor unions, consumer advocates, faith groups, and more — organized around moving a financial reform agenda to address the predatory economic power of Wall Street banks and billionaires and build a financial system for working families, white, Black, and brown.
+Take on Wall Street was launched in the spring of 2016 out of a broad consensus among community organizations, labor unions, consumer activists, and faith groups that we needed to go on the offensive and build a financial system for all of us.
+We are now a coalition of over 50 national organizations — including community-based organizations, labor unions, consumer advocates, faith groups, and more — organized around moving a financial reform agenda to address the predatory economic power of Wall Street banks and billionaires and build a financial system for working families, white, Black, and brown.
 We train activists, cultivate champions, and push for policy change to restore the financial sector to its rightful place – in service of the real economy and white, Black, and brown working people.

 ACCE Action, AFL-CIO, American Federation of State, County, and Municipal Employees, American Federation of Teachers, Agenda Project, American Family Voices, American Federation of Government Employees, American Federation of Teachers, Americans for Financial Reform, American Postal Workers Union, Campaign for America’s Future, California Reinvestment Coalition, Catholics in Alliance, Center for Popular Democracy Action, Communications Workers of America, Consumer Action, Consumers Union, Courage Campaign, Center for Popular Democracy, CREDO, Communications Workers of America, Daily Kos, Demand Progress, Democracy for America, Economic Policy Institute, Franciscan Action Network, Friends of the Earth US, Hedge Clippers, Institute for Policy Studies, Jubilee USA, Main Street Alliance, Media Voices for Children, MO Jobs with Justice, MoveOn, The Nation, National Education Association, NETWORK Lobby for Catholic Social Justice, New York Communities for Change, Citizen Action of New York (CANY), The Other 98%, People for the American Way, People’s Action, Presente.org, Public Citizen, RootStrikers, SEIU, Strong Economy for All Coalition, UNITE HERE, United Auto Workers, United Food and Commercial Workers, Working Families Party.